Jonathan India Player Props: Reds vs. White Sox

 Jonathan India At The Plate

-- India leads Cincinnati with an OBP of .378, plus a team-best slugging percentage of .377.

-- Among qualified hitters, he ranks 50th in batting average, while his on-base percentage ranks 34th and he is 121st in slugging.
+- Among qualified batters in MLB action, his batting average ranks 50th, his on-base percentage ranks 36th, and he is 104th in the league in slugging.

-- India has picked up a hit in 71.0% of his 31 games this season, with multiple hits in 25.8% of them.
+- India has picked up a hit in 23 of 32 games this season, with multiple hits eight times.

-- He has gone deep in one of 31 games, and in 0.7% of his plate appearances.
+- He has hit a home run in two of 32 games played this year, and in 1.4% of his plate appearances.

-- India has driven in a run in 10 games this season (32.3%), including two games with multiple runs batted in.
+- In 11 games this season (34.4%), India has picked up an RBI, including two games with multiple runs batted in.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.